syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Xamarin.md

 {% endcapture %}
 {{ codesnippet1 | OrderList_Indent_Level_1 }}

-5. In the MainXamlPage.xaml add new button as shown below.
+Step 5.
+In the MainXamlPage.xaml add new button as shown below.

 {% capture codesnippet2 %}
 {% tabs %}